OmerAlimoglu/Anime-App/README.md

 * Display the results as a list of images and names of the anime.<br>
 * On the anime detail page, include a link to related manga by using the Jikan API's manga endpoint to retrieve a list of manga related to the selected anime.
 Display the results as a list of images and names of the manga.<br>
 * Also on the anime detail page, include a link to related anime in the same genre by using the Jikan API's genre endpoint to retrieve a list of anime in the same genre as the selected anime.
 Display the results as a list of images and names of the related anime.<br>
-* A fovourite anime list
+* A fovourite anime list.
+* A link for anime videos.